PPC Production Control for Shop Floor

 Therefore, a complete separation of planning and execution is not mandatory.

 In general, features for planning and execution are strictly separated.
-In many scenarios, this is dictated by a separation of the responsibilities.
-But it can be useful to carry out both activities on the same or on a similar platform.
+In many scenarios, this is dictated by a separation of responsibilities.
+But it can be useful to carry out both activities on the same or a similar platform.

 The module “PPC Production Control” is particularly attractive for customers who are concerned with the issue and looking for synergies between planning and execution solutions:

 It is easier to find and edit the correct order to be confirmed with a tool that offers a transparent overview of the planning situation (e.g. the exact sequence of scheduled orders on a production line).
-This is particularly useful when planned values are also used for the confirmation, for instance in backflushing.
-If the planned figures accurately reflect the reality then actual activities can be equated with planned activities to spare the high costs of entering every deviation in detail.
+This is particularly useful when planned values are also used for confirmation, for instance in backflushing.
+If the planned figures accurately reflect reality, then actual activities can be equated with planned activities to spare the high costs of entering every deviation in detail.